 - Walking Spoiler: His actions in Cold Steel III affect the plot of the latter half of the game as a whole.
 And so does Cold Steel IV where not everything is as it seems to be.
 He's such a walking spoiler that the Playstation 4 console itself will prevent any kind of recording scenes pertaining to him.

 - Was It All a Lie?: Towa asks him of this in Cold Steel III after revealing to her that he shot Angelica and is responsible for the destruction of the Courageous by blowing it up.
 And he'd be the expert on the schematics as well as he was the main engineer of the Courageous during the Civil War.
 Technically it wasn't a lie though as George himself didn't know he was a spy during their time at Thors.
-And as it turns out even with his Gnome personality restored he enjoyed his life as George far more than he realized.
+And as it turns out even with his Gnome personality restored he enjoyed his life as George far more than he realized, which eventually lead him to do a HeelFace Turn.

 Patrick T. Hyarms

-- Voiced by: Junichi Miyake (Japanese, Cold Steel I), Junichi Yanagita (Japanese, Cold Steel III and IV), Derek Stephen Prince (English)
+- Voiced by: Junichi Miyake (Japanese, Cold Steel I), Junichi Yanagita (Japanese, Cold Steel III onwards), Derek Stephen Prince (English)

 The third son of Marquis Hyarms, an arrogant first-year student whom Rean encounters during his time Thors.
 After suffering defeat at the former's hands and meeting Rean's younger sister Elise, Patrick slowly begins to grow out of his arrogance and begins to change into a man befitting his status as a noble.

-- Alpha Bitch: Other first-years in Classes I and II flock to him because of his father.
+- Alpha Bitch: In Cold Steel I, the other first-years in Classes I and II flock to him because of his father.

 - Blue Blood: He's from one of the Four Great Houses, making him one of the most socially prominent members of the incoming class at Thors.

-- Character Development: From the little time we see him, he goes from an egotistical Jerkass to a noble who can be truly proud of himself where he upholds all the positive traits of being one.
+- Character Development: From the little time we see him in Cold Steel I and II, he goes from an egotistical Jerkass to a noble who can be truly proud of himself where he upholds all the positive traits of being one.
 He cements it by taking Rean's hand in a sign of friendship, rivalry, and acknowledgement.
-This is taken further in CS 3 where it's clear that he's mellowed out a lot during the time skip.
+This is taken further in Cold Steel III where it's clear that he's mellowed out a lot during the time skip.

-- Guest-Star Party Member: He's playable in a soldat fight in Cold Steel IV, teaming up with Rean against Alan who is consumed by the curse.
+- Guest-Star Party Member: He's playable whilst piloting a Spiegel S in Cold Steel IV, teaming up with Rean in Valimar against Alan, who is consumed by the curse.

 - Hidden Depths: Despite appearing like your stereotypical noble jerk, Patrick is shown to be quite honorable at heart and does in fact show remorse for some of his more disrespectful actions even if his arrogance prevents him from fully admitting to it.
 He's also close friends with Celestin, his butler since childhood and even regards him as being like a brother.